LibreCAD/docs/ref/tools.rst

     :class: fix-table

     "Tool", "Icon", "Command", "Description"
-    "Centre, Point", |icon18|, "ci, circle", "Draw a circle with a given radius by assigning a centre point and a point on the circumference."
+    "Centre, Point", |icon18|, "ci, circle", "
+        | Draw a circle with a given radius by assigning a centre point and a point on the circumference."
-    "2 Points", |icon20|, "c2, circle2", "Draw a circle with a given diameter by assigning two opposite points on the circumference."
+    "2 Points", |icon20|, "c2, circle2", "
+        | Draw a circle with a given diameter by assigning two opposite points on the circumference."
-    "2 Points, Radius", |icon21|, "", "Draw a circle with two points on the circumference and with an assigned radius.
+    "2 Points, Radius", |icon21|, "", "
+        | Draw a circle with two points on the circumference and with an assigned radius.
         | **Tool Options:**
         | |tlopt01|"
-    "3 Points", |icon22|, "c3, circle3", "Draw a circle assigning three points on the circumference."
+    "3 Points", |icon22|, "c3, circle3", "
+        | Draw a circle assigning three points on the circumference."
     "Centre, Radius", |icon19|, "", "Draw a circle with a given radius centred at an assigned point on the circumference.
         | **Tool Options:**
         | |tlopt01|"
-    "Tangential, 2 Circles, 1 Point", |icon26|, "", "Draw a circle tangential to two existing circles and assigning a centre point to establish the radius."
+    "Tangential, 2 Circles, 1 Point", |icon26|, "", "
+        | Draw a circle tangential to two existing circles and assigning a centre point to establish the radius."
-    "Tangential, 2 Points", |icon27|, "", "Draw a circle tangential to an existing circle and define the diameter and placement by assigning two points on the circumference."
+    "Tangential, 2 Points", |icon27|, "", "
+        | Draw a circle tangential to an existing circle and define the diameter and placement by assigning two points on the circumference."
-    "Tangential, 2 Circles, Radius", |icon28|, "", "Draw a circle tangential to two existing circles with a given radius.
+    "Tangential, 2 Circles, Radius", |icon28|, "", "
+        | Draw a circle tangential to two existing circles with a given radius.
         | **Tool Options:**
         | |tlopt01|"
-    "Tangential, 3 Circles", |icon29|, "ct3, tan3", "Draw a circle tangential to three existing circles and/or lines."
+    "Tangential, 3 Circles", |icon29|, "ct3, tan3", "
+        | Draw a circle tangential to three existing circles and/or lines."
 ..
     "Concentric", |icon23|, "", "Draw a circle concentric, with the same centre point, to an existing circle."
     "Circle Inscribed", |icon24|, "", "Draw a circle inside an existing polygon of four sides or more."